WDI-SEA/react-development-course-materials/05-React Router/06-section-recap-exercise-v2.md

 * Single Page Applications have specific URLs that are routed to display different content.
 * React Router is a third-party library that we can install and use with React.
-* Since React Router isn't built in to React, we must import its components.
+* Since React Router isn't built into React, we must import its components.
 * React Router makes it easy for us to route URLs to components.
 * React Router automatically manipulates modern browser history mechanics.